Mario-Sko/sql-uml/README.md

 **UML diagram** and **MySQL Database**

-This is my project from the Unit 4 of my frond-end developer study at the Openclassrooms.
+This is my project from the unit 4 of my frond-end developer study at the OpenClassrooms.

 It will need to contain: